ESPShell for Arduino :: CPU and Memory

 Fig. 1: Output of the "show cpuid" command

-The output is divided into four sections: Hardware, Flash, Firmware, and Last Boot.
-The Hardware section shows the CPUID, CPU frequency, XTAL frequency, APB bus frequency, and CPU core temperature.
+The output is divided into four sections: Hardware, Flash, Firmware and Last Boot.
+The first section displays the CPUID, CPU frequency, XTAL frequency, APB bus frequency and CPU core temperature.

-The Flash section provides flash chip details: size and manufacturer ID.
+The second section contains information about the flash chip, including its size and manufacturer ID.

-The Firmware section displays version information for components used to build the sketch, including the Arduino core version (mismatched versions are a common source of issues), the ESP-IDF version, and the ESPShell version.
+The firmware section displays version information for components used to build the firmware/sketch, including the Arduino Core version (version mismatches are a common source of problems), the ESP-IDF version and the ESPShell version number.

-The Last Boot section includes the output of the "uptime" command, showing system uptime and the reason for the last reboot.
+The final section includes the output of the "uptime" command, which displays system uptime and the reason for the last reset.

 Displaying Memory Information

-ESPShell provides two commands to display memory-related information: show memory and show memory ADDRESS ...
+ESPShell provides two commands for displaying memory information: show memory and show memory ADDRESS ...

 show memory

-Displays total and available memory as seen by the sketch:
+Displays total and available memory visible to the sketch:

 show memory ADDRESS

-Displays memory contents starting from a specific address.
-The address should be a hexadecimal number with or without the "0x" prefix.
+Displays memory contents starting at the specified address.
+The address must be given in hexadecimal format, with or without the "0x" prefix.

-In its simplest form, this command requires only one argument - the address.
-It then displays a 256-byte hexdump from that location.
-Note that the ESP32 memory architecture is complex: some regions are only accessible through the instruction bus, some are restricted to CPU core #0 (ESPShell typically runs on Core #0), and some can only be accessed as 32-bit words.
-Espressif provides documents describing the memory maps for specific models: ESP32-S3, ESP32, etc.
+In its simplest form, this command requires only a single argument: an address.
+The result is a dump of 256 bytes starting at that location.
+Note that the ESP32 memory architecture is fairly complex.
+Some regions are accessible only through the instruction bus, some are accessible only from CPU core #0 (ESPShell normally runs on core #0), some can only be accessed as 32-bit words, and so on.
+Espressif provides memory map documentation for individual ESP32 variants: ESP32-S3, ESP32, etc.

-Example: Show memory contents starting from address 0x3fc97a30
+Example: Display memory contents starting at address 0x3fc97a30

 esp32#>sh mem 0x3fc97a30